GRANTS GUIDE

 A practical sequence is usually insulation, then ventilation, then heating, then solar.

 For sequencing guidance, read what to upgrade first.
-For budget planning, see home retrofit cost Ireland.
+For budget planning, compare the cost after grants.
+You can also consider whether the right sequence may increase house value.

 Related guides